Four symptoms not to ignore if you’ve had cancer

 But in up to 20 percent of cancer patients, the disease ultimately spreads to their brain.
 Each year, nearly 170,000 new cases of brain metastasis are diagnosed in the United States, sometimes years after an initial cancer diagnosis.
 The cancers most likely to spread to the brain are melanoma and cancers of the lung, breast and colon.

-Neurosurgeon and scientist Rahul Jandial, M.D., Ph.D., assistant professor in the Division of Neurosurgery at City of Hope, says that recognizing symptoms and seeking medical attention as early as possible is vital.
+Neurosurgeon and scientist Rahul Jandial, M.D., Ph.D., associate professor in the Division of Neurosurgery at City of Hope, says that recognizing symptoms and seeking medical attention as early as possible is vital.